-It’s important for your state Medicaid agency to have your current contact information.
-If you can’t be reached or no longer qualify for Medicaid, you could lose your health insurance coverage.
+If you are enrolled in Medicaid (or anyone in your household has this insurance), it’s important for your state Medicaid agency to have your current contact information.
+If you can’t be reached or no longer qualify for Medicaid, you could lose your health insurance.

 If you lose your Medicaid coverage but you believe that you still qualify, you can reapply.
-If you choose not to reapply or no longer qualify for Medicaid, you may be able to take advantage of other low-cost or free healthcare options.
-You can also use GoodRx coupons to save on your prescription medications.
+If you choose not to reapply or no longer qualify for Medicaid, you may be able to take advantage of other low-cost or free health insurance options.
+Using GoodRx coupons to save on your prescriptions may be one way to keep getting your medications if you lose Medicaid.

 In addition, you may be able to find alternative health insurance coverage and care through:

-Affordable Care Act (ACA) marketplace plan: Through your state ACA health insurance marketplace or the national exchange, you may be able to find an affordable health plan for $10 or less per month if you qualify for a premium subsidy.
-If you lose Medicaid coverage, you can purchase a plan during the unwinding special enrollment period from March 31, 2023 to July 31, 2024.
+Affordable Care Act (ACA) marketplace plan: Through your state ACA health insurance marketplace or the national exchange, you may be able to find an affordable health plan for $10 or less per month through at least the 2025 coverage year if you qualify for a premium subsidy..

 Employer plan: If you have a job, you may be able to get employer-sponsored health insurance.